-Figure 3 below illustrates the advantages of the iTANK platform and highlights how NAP-boosted CAR T cells generate a second mechanism of action through CD8+ T cells that target the entire set of relevant tumor antigens in cancer cells - not just one single target, as often is the case for conventional CAR T cells.
-According to Dr. Terry Fry, the co-author of "Mechanism of resistance to CAR T cell therapy" (published
+Figure 3 below illustrates the advantages of the iTANK platform and highlights how NAP-boosted CAR T-cells generate another mechanism of action through CD8+ T-cells that focus on the entire set of relevant tumor antigens in cancer cells - not just one single target, as often is the case for conventional CAR T-cells.
+According to Dr. Terry Fry, the co-author of "Mechanism of resistance to CAR T-cell therapy" (published in lankov l et al. Vaccines 2011, lankov l et al. Mol Ther 2012, lankov l et al. Vaccines 2013 lankov I et al, Vaccines 2011, lankov I et al, Mol Ther 2012, lankov I et al, Vaccines 2013 5 Ramachandran M et al, Mol Ther 2013, Ramachandran M et al, Jimmunol 2014 6 Ramachandran M et al, Mol Ther 2013, Ramachandran M et al, Jimmunol 2014 7 Ramachandran M et al, Mol Ther 2013, Ramachandran M et al, Jimmunol 2014

-Figure 3: The iTANK platform results in a second parallel mechanism of action and a broad attack on tumor cells via CD8+ T cells.
-The CD8+ T cells are activated against the entire set of relevant targets on the tumor cell.
+Figure 3: The iTANK platform results in a second parallel mechanism of action and a broad attack on tumor cells via CD8+ T-cells.
+The CD8+ T-cells are activated against the entire set of relevant targets on the tumor cell.

-3 lankov l et al. Vaccines 2011, lankov l et al. Mol Ther 2012, lankov l et al. Vaccines 2013 in Nature Review Clinical Oncology8), the greatest problem with CAR T cell therapies is the large proportion of patients who suffer a relapse after effective treatment.
-As much as 30-50% of patients who are treated with CAR T cells for CD19 and whose tumors regress in the first month see their cancer return, most of them within one year.
-The two challenges for CAR T cells discussed above in the treatment of solid tumors are also likely explanations for the relapse after treatment with CAR T cells for blood cancer9.
-As mentioned above, Elicera's iTANK platform can address both challenges by stimulating the immune system to attack other targets on tumor cells as well by activating neoantigen-reactive T cells.
+Nature Review Clinical Oncology8), the greatest problem with CAR T-cell therapies is the large proportion of patients who suffer a relapse after effective treatment.
+As much as 30-50% of patients who are treated with CAR T-cells for CD19 and whose tumors regress in the first month see their cancer return, most of them within one year.
+The two challenges for CAR T-cells discussed above in the treatment of solid tumors are also likely explanations for the relapse after treatment with CAR T-cells for blood cancer9.
+As mentioned above, Elicera's iTANK platform can address both challenges by stimulating the immune system to attack other targets on tumor cells as well by activating neoantigen-reactive T-cells.